-Uncertainty of Mineral Reserve and Mineral Resource estimates

-The figures for mineral reserves and mineral resources published by Arizona Metals are historical estimates only and no assurance can be given that the anticipated tonnages and grades will be achieved, that the indicated level of recovery will be realized or that Mineral Reserves could be mined or processed profitably.
+Uncertainty of Mineral Reserve and Mineral Resource estimates indicated level of recovery will be realized or that Mineral Reserves could be mined or processed profitably.
 Arizona Metals does not have a current resource estimate.
 There are numerous uncertainties inherent in estimating Mineral Reserves and Mineral Resources, including many factors beyond Arizona Metals' control.
 Such estimation is a subjective process, and the accuracy of any Mineral Reserve or Mineral Resource estimate is a function of the quantity and quality of available data and of the assumptions made and judgments used in engineering and geological interpretation.
 Short-term operating factors relating to the Mineral Reserves, such as the need for orderly development of the ore bodies or the processing of new or different ore grades, may cause the mining operation to be unprofitable in any particular accounting period.
 In addition, there can be no assurance that metals recoveries in small scale laboratory tests will be duplicated in larger scale tests under on-site conditions or during production.